 - Fabric Scissors

-Making the Bunny Ears
+Making The Bunny Ears

-I actually made the ears first then made the rag wreath itself.
 Cut cardboard with the TrueControl knife into the shape of a bunny ear.

 Cut two identical ears from the cardboard.